uermel/napari-nninteractive/README.md

 ```

 ##### 3. Install this repository + dependencies via

 Either install via pip:
 ```bash
 pip install napari-nninteractive`
 ```

 Or clone and install this repository:
 ```bash
 git clone https://github.com/MIC-DKFZ/napari-nninteractive
 cd napari-nninteractive
 pip install -e .
 ```

-- Download this repository by pressing the Download Repository button in the top right corner
-- Extract the .zip file, For example `unzip napari-nninteractive-DP05.zip -d ./nninteractive` on Linux
-- Navigate to the extracted folder (here `cd nninteractive`)
-- Install nnInteractive with `pip install -e .`

 **Note:** Model weights are automatically downloaded on first use.
 This can take up to a couple of minutes depending on your internet connection